-Sachi Komura Rummel again this year laid a wreath in memory of the 1945 atomic bombings of Hiroshima and Nagasaki.
+Sachi Komura Rummel again in 2018 laid a wreath in memory of the 1945 atomic bombings of Hiroshima and Nagasaki.
 Her memoir Hiroshima – Memories of a Survivor is available from Amazon.ca

 About 180 people joined us (despite the rain) at Seaforth Peace Park Saturday, November 11 at 2:30 pm for Let Peace be Their Memorial, Mourning Less-Recognized Victims of War, a wreath laying ceremony commemorating civilian victims of war and conflict.